apache/hudi/website/docs/quick-start-guide.md

 - **Table types**

   Hudi supports two different table types, namely Copy-On-Write (COW) and Merge-On-Read (MOR).
+Users can choose either of these table types depending on their workload and SLA requirements.
 You can read more about different table types [here](/docs/next/table_types/).

 - **Partitioned & Non-Partitioned tables**